joannadiong/Diong_et_al_2022_MSP/README.md

 ## Authors

-Joanna Diong, Peter C Carden, Kieran O’Sullivan, Catherine Sherrington, Darren S Reed
+Joanna Diong^1^, Peter C Carden^2^, Kieran O’Sullivan^3,4^, Catherine Sherrington^5^, Darren S Reed^1^

+1. School of Medical Sciences, Faculty of Medicine and Health, The University of Sydney, NSW, Australia
+2. School of Public Health, Faculty of Medicine and Health, The University of Sydney, NSW, Australia
+3. School of Allied Health, University of Limerick, Ireland
+4. Ageing Research Centre, University of Limerick, Ireland
+5. Institute of Musculoskeletal Health, The University of Sydney and Sydney Local Health District, NSW, Australia

 ## Corresponding author